Automatic Kolmogorov complexity, normality and finite state dimension revisited: Automatic Kolmogorov complexity

-(h)~This statement is a direct consequence of~(e) and~(f).
-Note that for finitely many automatic description modes there is a mode that is better than all of them, as (g) shows, but we cannot do the same for all description modes (as was the case for Kolmogorov complexity).
+(i)~This statement is a direct consequence of~(f) and~(g).
+Note that for finitely many automatic description modes there is a mode that is better than all of them, as (h) shows, but we cannot do the same for all description modes (as was the case for Kolmogorov complexity).

-(i)~If $R$ is a description mode, $(p,x)$ belongs to $R$ and $x'$ is a substring of $x$, then there exists some substring $p'$ of $p$ such that $(p',x')\in R$.
-Indeed, we may consider the input symbols used while producing $x'$.
+(j)~If $R$ is a description mode, $(p,x)$ belongs to $R$ and $x'$ is a substring of $x$, then there exists some substring $p'$ of $p$ such that $(p',x')\in R$.
+Indeed, we may consider the input symbols used while producing~$x'$.

-(j)~Note that in the previous argument we can choose disjoint $p'$ for disjoint~$x'$.
+(k)~Note that in the previous argument we can choose disjoint $p'$ for disjoint~$x'$.

-(k)~Informally, we modify the description mode as follows: a fixed fraction of input symbols is used to indicate when a description of $x$ ends and a description of $y$ begins.
+(l)~Informally, we modify the description mode as follows: a fixed fraction of input symbols is used to indicate when a description of $x$ ends and a description of $y$ begins.
 More formally, let $R$ be an automatic description mode; we use the same notation $R$ for the corresponding automaton.
-Consider $N+1$ copies of $R$ (called $0$-, $1$-,\ldots, $N$th layers).
-The outgoing edges from the vertices of $i$th layer that contain an input symbol are redirected to $(i+1)$th layer (the new state remains the same, only the layer changes, so the layer number counts the input length).
-The edges with no input symbol are left unchanged (and go to $i$th layer as before).
-The edges from the $N$th layer are of two types: for each vertex $x$ there is an edge with label $(0,\eps)$ that goes to the same vertex in $0$th layer, and edges with labels $(1,\eps)$ that connect each vertex of $N$th layer to all vertices of an additional copy of $R$ (so we have $N+2$ copies in total).
+Consider $N+1$ copies of $R$ (called $0$-, $1$-,\ldots, $N$-th layers).
+The outgoing edges from the vertices of $i$-th layer that contain an input symbol are redirected to $(i+1)$-th layer (the new state remains the same, only the layer changes, so the layer number counts the input length).
+The edges with no input symbol are left unchanged (and go to $i$-th layer as before).
+The edges from the $N$-th layer are of two types: for each vertex $x$ there is an edge with label $(0,\eps)$ that goes to the same vertex in $0$-th layer, and edges with labels $(1,\eps)$ that connect each vertex of $N$-th layer to all vertices of an additional copy of $R$ (so we have $N+2$ copies in total).
 If both $x$ and $y$ can be read (as outputs) along the edges of $R$, then $xy$ can be read, too (additional zeros should be added to the input string after groups of $N$ input symbols).
 We switch from $x$ to $y$ using the edge that goes from $N$th layer to the additional copy of~$R$ (using additional symbol $1$ in the input string).
 The overhead in the description is one symbol per every $N$ input symbols used to describe $x$.
 We get the required bound, since $N$ can be arbitrarily large.

 The only thing to check is that the new automaton is $O(1)$-valued.
 Indeed, the possible switch position (when we move to the states of the additional copy of $R$) is determined by the positions of the auxiliary bits modulo $N+1$: when this position modulo $N+1$ is fixed, we look for the first $1$ among the auxiliary bits.
 This gives only a bounded factor $(N+1)$ for the number of possible outputs that correspond to a given input.